Is your Scheme ready for Fast Track?

 To make this tool easier to use we have simplified the Fast Track tests (and the scheme information needed to do them) in the following ways:

-Investment stress test: using the investment stresses in the consultation document and a simplified grouping of asset allocation into growth (for equities etc.), income (credit, property etc.) and an approximate conversion of the hedging level into bonds.
+Using the investment stresses in the Funding Code document and a simplified grouping of asset allocation into growth (for equities etc.), income (credit, property etc.) and an approximate conversion of the hedging level into bonds.

-To meet the Fast Track requirements Scheme's must calculate low dependecy liabilities in line with TPR's assumptions and meet expenses in a particular manner.
+To meet the Fast Track requirements Scheme's must calculate low dependency liabilities in line with TPR's assumptions and meet expenses in a particular manner.
 These requirements are not assessed by our tests.

 For further information please get in touch with one of our experts or your usual Hymans Robertson contact.